centraloregonchess/bendchess.github.io/quads.md

 Each game and every point scored also contribute towards a Grand Prix score.
 Each Grand Prix lasts three months and allows active players to compete across Quads.

+## Sign-Up/Opt-Out
+Please speak to Dean at club-night if you'd like to sign-up or opt-out.
+There is a sign-up (and an opt-out) form on the clip-board which should be filled in.
+If you become inactive you will be dropped automatically.
+If you know in advance, however, it's helpful to know so that we can remove you from the pairings.

+You can rejoin at any time.
+Just speak to Dean - in some cases we can get you onto the super-quad right away.

+> We only recommend Quads to members who average at least 50% attendance.

 ## Quad-Night Points
 **The first club-night of every month is Quad-Night.** Quad games played on a